 Manage your own emotions.
 You might find yourself getting angry or upset with your boss.
 Take some deep breaths concentrating on breathing out, then count to ten.
 If necessary take some timeout and go to the bathroom.
 Do whatever you need to do to calm down.

 Stay real.
 If you have a difficult boss, remember, the problem is about them, not you.

 Do your best to build a relationship that works with your boss.
 If you can’t, then only you know whether it is worth staying around.
 Long term low morale does erode confidence.
 And if the boss’s behaviour slides into bullying you need to take advice –in the UK you can ring the National Bullying Help Line on 0845 22 55 787.

 Use the power of good relationship building before and during all negotiations with your difficult boss.
 People sometimes forget than former opponents often make the strongest allies.
-You may find that a well managed approach, working things through with your boss and trying to see their point of view will earn you respect over time.
-It may even mean you get that! .
+You may find that a well-managed approach, working things through with your boss and trying to see their point of view, will earn their respect over time.
+It may even mean you get that promotion!

 I’ve written an eBook on how to get on with your boss.
 You can find it at this link.
 Working with a coach really can help in these kind of situations – my email address is below.

 Wendy Smith is a career consultant, life coach and business coach with depth of experience in organisational development, management, coaching and personal development.
 That experience means she is equally at home helping clients find a new career direction, starting-up new businesses or dealing with life’s more challenging personal issues.
 You can contact her at firstname.lastname@example.org

 Wendy has written a little eBook on how to get on with your boss and a book on job search – you can find all her books on Amazon at this link